yuuki15/24/README.md

 ## History

 * -2013:
-    * I learned about the 10 puzzle (a variation known in Japan).
+    * I learned about the 10 puzzle (a variation popular in Japan).
 * Aug 2018:
     * I published an [article](http://archive.today/2018.08.25-001836/http://konno.co.nf/%E3%83%86%E3%83%B3%E3%83%91%E3%82%BA%E3%83%AB) (in Japanese) on a naive solver in Ruby.
 * Jul 2022: